|Company Name||Endorphina Ltd|

 Endorphina serves a diverse crowd that includes gaming sites in regulated and unregulated markets.

-Its MGA license gives it access to many reputable sites that operate in Europe and beyond.
+Its MGA license gives it access to many reputable casino sites that operate in Europe and beyond.
 Therefore, the average Endorphina casino gives players little reason to worry about their funds.

 However, some casinos with Endorphina games don’t obtain licensing from the markets where they operate.
 These sketchier gaming sites typically accept Bitcoin.